B-Houssam/B-Houssam/README.md

 ### Hi there, My name is Bousri Houssam 👋

-### Master Student in software engineering and a Mobile Developer!
+### Software engineer and freelance developer!
-- 🌱 I’m currently learning everything
+- 🌱 Web and native mobile developer
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: